react-native-community/releases/README.md

 From time to time, [backporting](https://en.wikipedia.org/wiki/Backporting) a change to an existing release (including candidates) may be needed.
 Examples include security issues or critical regressions.
 If you believe a pull request on `react-native`  is a candidate for backporting, please mention it in the version associated _backport request_ issue.

-Please note that if the change hasn't landed on `react-native`'s master, it can't be cherry picked to a release tag yet.
+Please note that, if the change hasn't landed on `react-native`'s master, it can't be cherry picked to a release tag yet.